 - Upcycled Christmas spoons wind chimes

 - Upcycled sweater cookie cutter ornaments

-For more interesting ideas of what other everyday things that can be upcycled check out this A to Z of clever upcycling ideas.
+For more interesting ideas of what other everyday things can be upcycled, check out this A to Z of clever upcycling ideas.